Water Quality Monitoring

 Sep

-Water Quality
+Continuous Water Quality Monitoring

 Since September 2004, MRRI operates a continuous water monitoring network in the lower Hackensack River.
-Currently, three locations are monitored for water quality of the estuary 24/7.
+Currently, two locations are monitored for water quality of the estuary 24/7.
 This network enables the Authority to continuously monitor and detect any adverse effects of the surrounding District landfills and land uses on water quality on real-time.

 Every hour, stations at each location measure: dissolved oxygen, water elevation, acidity, electrical conductivity, turbidity (the amount of particles suspended in the water), salinity and temperature.
 The information is transmitted on an hourly basis via cellular phone connection to the MRRI lab where results are inspected for suspicious values and are updated on the Internet in “near real time”.